 Blue lines show the polyethylene water line network overlaid on the electric fence grid.
 This network of polyethylene pipes (1-1/4 to 1-1/2" diameter) supplies cattle water to the mobile cattle water tub that accompanies the summer rotational grazing program.

 Water lines are pressurized from the well in the farm yard.
-Pressure losses or gains caused by gravity, friction inside the pipes, and pipe diameter have been calculated using the reference tables in the "Your Grazing Infrastructure" and "Livestock Water" chapters of Grass-Fed Cattle, which provides step-by-step calculations for designing your mobile cattle water system.
+Pressure losses or gains caused by gravity, friction inside the pipes, and pipe diameter have been calculated using the reference tables in the "Your Grazing Infrastructure" and "Livestock Water" chapters of my book, Grass-Fed Cattle, which provide step-by-step calculations for designing your mobile cattle water system.

 The polyethylene water lines are laid above ground, directly underneath the electric fences to protect them from trampling.
 As an alternative to burying the polyethylene pipes where they cross alleys or gates, the water lines are protected via short sections of 2"-diameter steel pipe, through which the polyethylene pipes have been threaded.
 These pipe-protected crossings are then covered by sand or gravel, creating raised gravel humps similar to speed bumps in a school zone.
 This strategy avoids creating low spots in the polyethylene pipe which are difficult to drain in advance of the winter.

 The mobile water tub connects to the water lines via quick-connect couplers installed at intervals along the above-ground water lines.